NuGet/docs.microsoft.com-nuget/docs/create-packages/Creating-a-Package.md

 description: A detailed guide to the process of designing and creating a NuGet package, including key decision points like files and versioning.
 author: karann-msft
 ms.author: karann
-ms.date: 12/12/2017
+ms.date: 05/24/2019
 ms.topic: conceptual
 ---

 # Creating NuGet packages

 No matter what your package does or what code it contains, you use one of the NuGet CLI tools, either `nuget.exe` or `dotnet.exe`, to package that functionality into a component that can be shared with and used by any number of other developers.
 To install NuGet CLI tools, see [Install NuGet client tools](../install-nuget-client-tools.md).
-Note that Visual Studio does not automatically include `nuget.exe`.
+Note that Visual Studio does not automatically include a CLI tool.

+- For .NET Core and .NET Standard projects that use the SDK-style format ([SDK attribute](/dotnet/core/tools/csproj#additions), NuGet uses information in the project file directly to create a package.
+For details, see [Create .NET Standard Packages with Visual Studio 2017](../guides/create-net-standard-packages-vs2017.md) and [NuGet pack and restore as MSBuild targets](../reference/msbuild-targets.md).

+- For non-SDK-style projects, follow the procedures described in this article to create a package.

 Technically speaking, a NuGet package is just a ZIP file that's been renamed with the `.nupkg` extension and whose contents match certain conventions.
 This topic describes the detailed process of creating a package that meets those conventions.
 For a focused walkthrough, refer to [Quickstart: create and publish a package](../quickstart/create-and-publish-a-package.md).

 Packaging begins with the compiled code (assemblies), symbols, and/or other files that you want to deliver as a package (see [Overview and workflow](overview-and-workflow.md)).
 This process is independent from compiling or otherwise generating the files that go into the package, although you can draw from information in a project file to keep the compiled assemblies and packages in sync.

 > [!Note]
-> This topic applies to project types other than .NET Core projects using Visual Studio 2017 and NuGet 4.0+.
-In those .NET Core projects, NuGet uses information in the project file directly.
-For details, see [Create .NET Standard Packages with Visual Studio 2017](../guides/create-net-standard-packages-vs2017.md) and [NuGet pack and restore as MSBuild targets](../reference/msbuild-targets.md).
+> This topic applies to project types other than .NET Core and .NET Standard projects using Visual Studio 2017 and NuGet 4.0+ (non-SDK-style projects).

 ## Deciding which assemblies to package